How to Sell Your Old Phone for the Best Price (2026 Guide)

 Swappa, eBay, and Facebook Marketplace let you sell directly to another consumer without a middleman cutting their margin.
 That removes the recycler’s 20-30% buffer, which is why peer-to-peer prices typically run 10-20% higher than buyback sites for the same device in the same condition.
 A phone a recycler quotes at $150 might sell for $185-200 on Swappa to a buyer who simply wants a discounted handset rather than the $400 refurbished version at a carrier store.

 Before listing anywhere, factory reset the device and sign out of every account.
 Run an IMEI check through your carrier or a free online tool to confirm it isn’t blacklisted.
 Carriers can flag stolen devices, and a blacklisted IMEI kills the sale the moment a buyer discovers it.
-Write an honest condition description, as “minor scratches” means different things to different people, and mismatch between listing and reality is the primary cause of returns and negative feedback.
-Include the original box and charging cable if available: listings with accessories consistently sell 10-15% faster and for more.
+Write an honest condition description, because “minor scratches” means different things to different people, and a mismatch between listing and reality is the primary cause of returns and negative feedback.
+Snap sharp, well-lit photos (you can compress those images for faster listing pages without losing detail), and include the original box and charging cable if available, because listings with accessories consistently sell 10-15% faster and for more.

 Recycle Damaged or Old Phones